A Mean-Field Control Problem of Optimal Portfolio Liquidation with Semimartingale Strategies: Introduction

 For single-player models Graewe and Horst \cite{GH-2017} and Horst and Xia \cite{HX1} combined instantaneous and transient impacts into a single model.
 Although only absolutely continuous trading strategies were admissible in both papers, numerical simulations reported in \cite{GH-2017} suggest that if all model parameters are deterministic constants, as the instantaneous impact parameter converges to zero the optimal portfolio process converges to the optimal solution in \cite{OW-2013} with two block trades and a constant trading rate.

 The recent work of Horst and Kivman \cite{Hkiv} provides a rigorous convergence analysis within a Markovian factor model.
-They proved that in the stochastic setting, the optimal portfolio processes obtained in \cite{GH-2017} converge to a process of {\sl infinite variation} with jumps as the instantaneous market impact parameter converges to zero and showed that the limiting portfolio process is of infinite variation and is optimal in a liquidation model with general {\sl semimartingale execution strategies}.
+They proved that in the stochastic setting, the optimal portfolio processes obtained in \cite{GH-2017} converge to a process of {\it infinite variation} with jumps as the instantaneous market impact parameter converges to zero and showed that the limiting portfolio process is of infinite variation and is optimal in a liquidation model with general {\it semimartingale execution strategies}.
 As such, their work provides a microscopic foundation for the use of semimartingale strategies in portfolio liquidation models.

 Liquidation models with inventory processes of infinite variation and semi-martingale strategies were first considered by Lorenz and Schied \cite{lorenz_schied} and G\^arleanu and Pedersen \cite{GP}.
 Later, Becherer et al. \cite{becherer_bilarev_frentrup} considered a trading framework with generalized price impact and proved that the cost functional depends continuously on the trading strategy, considered in several topologies.
 More recently, Ackermann et al. \cite{Ackermann2021} considered a liquidation model with general RCLL semimartingale trading strategies.
 In a follow-up paper \cite{Ackermann2022} the same authors showed how to reduce liquidation problems with block-trades to standard LQ stochastic control problems.
+The main difficulty in \cite{Ackermann2021,Ackermann2022} arises from allowing a very general filtration while we consider a Brownian filtration but allow for self-exciting order flow which results in the said mean-field control problem.

 Carmona and Webster \cite{carmona_webster} provide empirical evidence that inventories of large traders do indeed have a non-trivial quadratic variation component.
 For instance, for the Blackberry stock, they analyze the inventories of ``the three most active Blackberry traders'' on a particular day, namely CIBC World Markets Inc., Royal Bank of Canada Capital Markets, and TD Securities Inc. From their data, they ``suspect that RBC (resp.~TD Securities) were trading to acquire a long (resp.~short) position in Blackberry'' and found that the corresponding inventory processes were with infinite variation.
 More generally, they find that systematic tests ``on different days and other actively traded stocks give systematic rejections of this null hypothesis [quadratic variation of inventory being zero], with a $p$-value never greater than $10^{-5}$.''